What Are Chia Seeds?

 Brain health: The rich omega-3 fatty acids are helpful for maintaining brain health.
 It helps reduce brain inflammation, nourish and reconnect neurons, thus increasing brain performance, preventing brain deterioration and brain fog.

 Cellular health: Chia seeds have a low content of saturated and mono-unsaturated fats and high in omega-3 and omega-6 fatty acids which makes it beneficial for vigorous cellular development with diverse health benefits.

 Diabetes: Individuals with blood sugar issues may benefit from including chia seeds in their diet for their rich fiber that may also help lower blood sugar, risks of heart disease and stroke.

 Fiber: One of the main reasons for eating chia seeds is for its rich fiber.
 One serving of about 30 grams (approximately one ounce) of chia seeds may meet a third of the RDA for an adult.
 Eating fiber daily will gradually improve digestive health.

-Inflammation: Hemp seeds can help reduce inflammation and may be beneficial for those suffering with arthritis, psoriasis, cardiovascular diseases, diabetes and even tuberculosis because it improves circulation.
+Inflammation: Chia seeds can help reduce inflammation and may be beneficial for those suffering with arthritis, psoriasis, cardiovascular diseases, diabetes and even tuberculosis because it improves circulation.